AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-15-ml-error-analysis.md

 - __L2.3__: Maybe using surogate local explanations (usually LIME) to understand model predictions before approving it for deployment.
 - **L3**: Cohort-based model inspection.
 Error grouping/Manifold-like model inspection.
       One more important thing: taking into account the changes in data distributions and evaluating on data from different periods (if needed).
 Believe me when I tell you this, sometimes features/label distribution changes even in domains where you don't expect them to.
 And not accounting for this will give you some royal headaches.
 - __(Optional) L4__: Adversarial examples checking.
-Also, stuff like Anchors is at this level.
+Also, stuff like Anchors and TCAV are at this level.
 In principle any other advanced model interpretability/explainability or security auditing is at this level.

 Normally you would want to be at L1 when launching a model in a beta, L2.1 when it's in production, and from there grow to L3.
 L4 is more specific and not every use case requires it.
 Maybe you are using your ML algorithms internally, and there's low risk for some malicious agents trying to screw you, in this case I doubt you need to examine the behaviour of your model when fed adversarial examples, but use your own judgement.